Resources for Partners

 America's Potluck

-Encourage people in your community to gather with family and friends over the holiday weekend as part of America’s Potluck, being organized by the State of Utah.
+Encourage people in your community to gather with family and friends during the Fourth of July holiday weekend as part of America’s Potluck, organized by the State of Utah.
 Drag those folding tables out of the garage and have a meal with your neighbors, or host a community potluck in a local park.
-You can even use our the commemorative apple pie recipe, courtesy of the Washington Apple Pie Commission.
+You can even use our commemorative apple pie recipe, courtesy of the Washington Apple Commission.

 Explore More